Deokcheon station

 Deokcheon Station is a station on the Busan Metro Line 2 and Line 3 located in Deokcheon-dong, Buk District, Busan.
 The subname in parentheses is Busan Institute of Science and Technology.

+Station facilities

+A commercial area is located inside the station, including a McDonald's and an outlet store, both of which were the top 10 populated commercial areas in Busan on weekends in 2010.